DeftSolutions-dev/My_Code_Codehs.com_JavaScript/README.md

 What Is This?
 -------------
-This folder contains the code for all of your completed coding exercises for the 'Web Design' course.
+This folder contains the code for all of your completed coding exercises for the 'Java Script' course.
 Each exercise is saved in its own file with the exercise name as the name of the file.